smartuse/platform/backend/README.md

     $ cd smartuse
     $ yarn install

-To install and start the backend:
+To install dependencies, use pip or [pipenv](https://github.com/pypa/pipenv):

     $ cd smartuse/backend
     $ pipenv --three
     $ pipenv install

+If you would like to use a local Postgres database, enable development mode:

+    $ export FLASK_DEBUG=1

+To initialize and/or migrate the database:

+    $ flask db init
+    $ flask db migrate
+    $ flask db upgrade

+To start the backend:

+    $ export FLASK_APP=app.py
+    $ export FLASK_ENV=development
-    $ python app.py
+    $ flask run

 The app will now be available at http://localhost:5000

+## Static files

 The splash page is at `static/splashpage/index.html`, to preview it: